apache/mxnet/docs/tutorials/basic/symbol.md

 So you might wonder, why don't we just use `NDArray` for all computation?

 MXNet provides the Symbol API, an interface for symbolic programming.
-With symbolic programing, rather than executing operations step by step, we first define a *computation graph*.
+With symbolic programming, rather than executing operations step by step, we first define a *computation graph*.
 This graph contains placeholders for inputs and designated outputs.
 We can then compile the graph, yielding a function